Medical Genetics Residency Program

 Resident Duty Hours

 Regular working hours for the residents will be during scheduled office hours 8:00 am to 5:00 pm.
 Residents will be expected to take calls after hours for emergency consultations (usually involves lethal trisomies or metabolic emergencies).
 Residents are expected to see consults on weekends when requested.
 Faculty will staff all patient consultations with the resident.
 The resident will be on call approximately two weekends per month.
 Residents will take calls from home on weeknights during the 18 months of clinical rotations.
 The number of consults at night or on weekends varies but averages 2–3 times/month.
-Vacation time for residents is two weeks during Year 1 and three weeks during Years 2, 3, and 4.
+Vacation time for residents is 21 days per year.